Benno Dorer: Awards

+Dorer was the highest-rated CEO in the United States in the Glassdoor 2017 Employees' Choice Awards, earning a 99 percent approval rating from employees.
+Sources attributed the ranking to management tactics that included transparency, emphasizing results, giving workers flexibility, and encouraging debate.

 He was named among the Bay Area's Most Admired CEOs of 2017 by the San Francisco Business Times.
 The following year, Dorer was named to the junior Achievement Northern California Business hall of Fame and, in 2018, named as the Out & Equal CEO of the Year.

 Personal life

 Dorer has resided in the Northern California Bay Area, since 2005.